Gone Missing ft. BB Diamond

 Festivals In Review

 Here at TCR fm our members head out to lots of different events.
-Lucy Snowdon reviews 2,000 trees festival which took place in Cheltenham earlier this summer.
+Lucy Sowden reviews 2,000 trees festival which took place in Cheltenham earlier this summer.

 2000 Trees is an annual music festival held at Upcote Farm near Gloucester and Cheltenham.
 It is one of the most exciting independent festivals in the country that hosts a range of acts from the underground music scene.
 Today I’m going to be bringing you my top 5 highlights from the 2017 festival!